-There is a simple way to discover the advantages of most concepts in any test paper.
+There is a simple way to discover the advantages of a concept in any test paper.
 Actually, you hardly need to memorize every point from that voluminous textbook of yours.
-We are often forced to commit to memory those advantages and disadvantages because we are unaware of this simple secret to finding the advantages and disadvantages of concepts in any academic subject.
+We are often forced to commit to memory those advantages and disadvantages because we are unaware of this simple secret to finding the advantages of a concept or its disadvantages of in any academic subject.

 Today, you are going to discover that simple secret.

 You will, from this moment onward, decide when it is necessary to commit to memory five, six, seven or even ten points on advantages or disadvantages and when not to.

 The reason is that in many instances, you can still find your advantages or disadvantages of any concept in Economics, Government, English, Social Studies, History, Biology, Business Management, General Paper, Management in Living, General Knowledge in Art and so on without having to recollect them from your memory.

 So how do you do this very simply right there in the examination room?
 How do you just sit there and write down as many advantages and/or disadvantages of capitalism, for example?

 What about the advantages and disadvantages of a federal system of government?
 And the extended family system?
 Here comes the simple answer.

 If you know the advantages of the opposite concept, then you can easily get the disadvantages of the one in question too.